Dave-team/Knowledge-base/Venture Capital.md

 Option pool = share of stock set aside and the company is able to do with it as pleased.
 Normally this share is reserved for employees.
 Vesting= when employees receive their stock rights not at once but over an amount of time.
 Dilution= a reduction in the ownership percentage of a share cause by the issuance of new stock.

+## VC constraints
+Conflict policy: not investing in multiple companies that basically do the same things.
+Second opportunity costs: time for the partners to add value to the companies in which it invests.
+So even though a company seems to be going to make money in the long term, VC’s still might not invest in it, because the opportunity costs is that it cannot be on the board of another company in which they would believe more than the current company